My starry night: a paint-covered lesson

 Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep. ~Scott Adams

-or more than a year I’ve been dying to try my hand at the Starry Night Studio, offered at the Community Arts Center and I finally got to!
+For more than a year I’ve been dying to try my hand at the Starry Night Studio, offered at the Community Arts Center and I finally got to!

-what you see here —
+We all started with what you see here — a blank canvas. |

 Not going to lie, I was pretty nervous going into Tuesday night.
 But I was also so excited.
 Pretty sure I was bouncing — you’d have to ask Jim to be sure.